NicholasYJH/NicholasYJH/Capstone3.md

 ### Conclusion
+As each project goes, the data got bigger in size and it takes a longer to decipher and analyse the data.
+Ultimately, it boils down to what to achieve for the business objective and work towards that.
+Having Power BI, guide me in presenting with more useful and visual graphs that allows me to deliver the analysis better.

 <b>
 Please download the project at the top of the page to see more details.
 </b>

 <a href="javascript:history.back()"><b><font size="+2">< Back</font></b></a>